m-reyes-h/UND-project-Would-You-Rather/README.md

 You can run a hosted version of the app at: [Would You rather?](https://would-you-rather-m-reyes.herokuapp.com/)

-You can see the planning stage at: [Planning Stage](./PlanningStage.md)
+You can read the planning stage at: [Planning Stage](./PlanningStage.md)

 ## Loading the App